cfretty/cfretty.github.io/_posts/2023-01-09-agile-vs-user-doc.md

 #  alt:
 ---
 <!-- excerpt -->
-*When software development teams adopt agile methodologies, new conflicts can arise between the dev and doc teams.
-This is a post I wrote at my former job when a development team told their technical writers that they no longer had time for documentation.*
+*When software development teams adopt agile methodologies, new conflicts can arise between the development and documentation teams.
+This is a post I wrote at my former job when a dev team told their technical writers that they no longer had time for documentation.*

 ![blank open book](/assets/img/doc.jpg){: w="400" h=" "}
 _Photo by [Brando Makes Branding](https://unsplash.com/pt-br/@brandomakesbranding?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/images/things/book?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)_